Arts and Crafts

 Dedicated to my dear friend and artist - Ari Abraham

 A mystic is an artist.
-Their palette is made out of words, gestures, sounds.
+Their palette is made out of words, gestures, and sounds.
 The reason art is the medium of their expression is because none of their creations are neither useful nor hold any form of purpose.
-The creation of a mystic is a form of illustration that would receive its meaning by the beholder and not the art itself.
+The creation of a mystic is a form of illustration that would receive its meaning from the beholder and not the art itself.
 It does not hold a specific, localized meaning the artist wished to convey at the time of its inception.
-When creating, the mystic isn't concerned in being neither understood nor received.
+When creating, the mystic isn't concerned with being neither understood nor received.
 Like a painter, the mystic "paints" as an expression of their inner world.
 They have to do so.
-Otherwise something just doesn't feel right.
+Otherwise, something just doesn't feel right.
 For the mystic, communicating their inner world is a must.
 In some way, it's an obsession.
 A river, a force of nature that has to find its way back into the ocean.

 A craftsman crafts purpose.
-Craftsmen are skilled, they hold a profession.
+Craftsmen are skilled; they hold a profession.
 Usually trained over a lengthy period of time.
 As a society, we need them.
 They are extremely valuable to us.
 We need their skill in order to craft the tools and instruments we need to survive and thrive in relation to the world around us.
 Yes, take a look around you; everything you see that holds a purpose has been crafted by a craftsman.
 At the moment of its inception, any craft first had its purpose.
 Crafting is dependent on time.
 A need of the past translated into a solution in the future.
 It is an answer to something that was missing.

-When assessing yourself, and your relationship with the world try to look through the eyes of a mystic, find the mystery and live your life as a masterpiece.
+When assessing yourself and your relationship with the world, try to look through the eyes of a mystic, find the mystery, and live your life as a masterpiece.
 You, my friend, are nothing but a profound and mystical artistic miracle.